oljapriya/MovieSnobs-Project1/README.md

 ## References
 - [Bulma](https://bulma.io) - Used for css styling
 - [jQuery](https://jquery.com) - Used for reducing the workload on the keyboard
-- [TheMovieDatabase](https://www.themoviedb.org) - Used for obtaining Poster art
+- [TheMovieDatabase](https://www.themoviedb.org) - Used for obtaining poster art
 - [OpenMovie Database](https://www.omdbapi.com) - Used for obtaining movie data (title, year, genre, ratings)
 - [Google Fonts](https://fonts.google.com) - Used for the font